Latest US, UK, EU advice to the Kingdom of Eswatini echoed by African Tourism Board

 HM King Mswati King’s call to Sibaya for Friday has been met with mixed reactions from members of the public.

-According to the Times of Swaziland, some said they were happy that the King may finally address the nation following the pro-democracy protests which culminated in violence, looting, and destruction of property, others said they believed that it was too soon to call the nation, particularly due to the COVID-19 pandemic third wave.
+According to the Times of Swaziland, some said they were happy that the King may finally address the nation following the pro-democracy protests which culminated in violence, looting, and destruction of property.
+Others said they believed that it was too soon to address the nation, particularly due to the COVID-19 pandemic third wave.

 The King made the call for Sibaya through Indvuna Themba Ginindza in a press conference held at Ludzidzini Royal Residence yesterday.
 The King said all emaSwati should be seated inside the cattle byre by 10 am.
 The King said the Sibaya proceedings would be broadcast live so that those who could not make it to the venue could follow from the comfort of their homesteads through all media channels.
 The Monarch emphasized that those who would be following the proceedings through the media channels should listen attentively to what would be said.